-The [Number of Ports] line is required for version 2.0 files and must appear immediately after the option line and before any data sets (or the optional [Reference] and [Normalization] keywords).
+The [Number of Ports] line is required for version 2.0 files and must appear immediately after the option line and before any data sets (or the optional [Reference] keyword).

 The [Number of Ports] keyword is not permitted in version 1.0 files.